 We need a list of all the abilities the player has.
 As close to comprehensive as possible.
 Going back to our example from the survival game, a list of abilities might look like this:

 - Object scanning

 By hitting as many points as possible, it goes into much more depth than the description we wrote earlier.
 And there are two reasons this is important.
-The first is that it will tell you what level of proficiency is required to play your game.
-Given the above example, I’d say only very young children wouldn’t be able to play this game (i.e. it has a broad possible audience).
+The first is that it will tell you what level of proficiency is required to play your game, which in turn informs your target audience a bit.
+Given the above example, I’d say only very young children wouldn’t be able to play this game (i.e. it has a broad possible target audience).
 The second reason is it will reveal whether or not there is a possibility for imbalance.
 Imbalance usually crops up when the player has the ability to make a wide range of choices either from characters or items.
 And it just so happens that imbalance is the topic we’re going to talk about next.

 Balancing your game

 Balancing a game is a huge topic so we’re obviously not going to cover everything in this short little section (it is also a very difficult part of being a game designer).
 However, there are some important guidelines we can look at when it comes to writing your Game Design Document.